Holt-Williams/Titanic_Kaggle/README.md

 # Titanic_Kaggle

-This is a workign prject for the Titanic Kaggle competition
+This is a workign project for the Titanic Kaggle competition

 Files:
 titanic_EDA - Exploratory Data Analysis of the dataset